katiekroik/Informed/README.md

 - [ ] Use the `.xcworkspace` file that's automatically generated to develop

 #### Facebook Login
-- [ ] Imported the FB SDK.
+- [x] Imported the FB SDK, the `FBSDKCoreKid.framework`
-- [ ] Registered the app on developers.facebook.com --> facebook app ID: 1322094234473271
+- [x] Registered the app on [developers.facebook.com](developers.facebook.com) with ID `1322094234473271`
-- [ ] Connected the App Delegate to the FBSDKApplicationDelegate to access the facebook app in AppDelegate.swift (had to create a bridging-header file - Informed-Bridging-Header.h - to import the appropriate files)
+- [x] Connected the App Delegate to the `FBSDKApplicationDelegate` to access the facebook app in `AppDelegate.swift` and created a bridging header, `Informed-Bridging-Header.h`, to import the appropriate files
-- [ ] In AppDelegate.swift, first check if the user is active by checking if FBSDKAccessToken.currentAccessToken() is nil.
+- [x] In `AppDelegate.swift`, first check if the user is active by checking if `FBSDKAccessToken.currentAccessToken() == nil`.
 Depending on this, the app will show the login page or the main view controller.
-- [ ] In FBViewController.swift, created function fetchProfile() that grabs email, first name, last name, and profile picture of the user. (will use this info in database)
+- [x] In `FBViewController.swift`, created function `fetchProfile()` that grabs email, first name, last name, and profile picture of the user. (will use this info in database)
+- [ ] Create a user object with the FB email - if one doesn't exist already
-- [ ] Finally, after logging in successfully the app will switch back to main view controller (view controller with identity TabViewController).
+- [x] Finally, after logging in successfully the app will switch back to main view controller (`TabViewController`).
-- [ ] Logout action button on SecondViewController takes user back to FBViewController where the logout button is now present.
+- [x] Logout action button on `SecondViewController` takes user back to `FBViewController` where the logout button is now present.